Viviparous lizard: Habitat

 Z. vivipara is terrestrial, so they spend most of their time on the ground, though they do occasionally visit sites of higher elevation.
 The lizard thermoregulates by basking in the sun for much of the time.
 In colder weather, they have been known to hibernate to maintain proper body temperatures.
 They hibernate between October and March.
 Their typical habitats include heathland, moorland, woodland and grassland.

 The viviparous lizard is native to much of northern Eurasia.
 In Europe, it is mainly found north of the Alps and the Carpathians, including the British Isles but not Iceland, as well as in parts of northern Iberia and the Balkans; In Asia it is mostly found in Russia, excluding northern Siberia, and in northern Kazakhstan, Mongolia, China, and Japan.
 Z. vivipara has the largest distribution of any species of lizard in the world.

 Home range

 The size of the home range of the lizard ranges from 539 m2 to 1692 m2, with males generally having larger home ranges.
 The size of an individual lizard's home range is also dependent on population density and the presence of prey.

 Ecology

 Diet

-Unlike many other lizards, Z. vivipara is exclusively carnivorous.
+Unlike many other lizards, Z. vivipara is exclusively insectivores.
 Their diet consists of flies, spiders, and various other insects, including hemipterans (such as cicadas), moth larvae, and mealworms.
 The species is a predator, so it actively hunts down all of its prey.
 One study found that when controlled for body size, females consumed more food than males.
 Feeding rates also increased with increased sunshine.